rblades/dhworkbook_master/docs/module-1/Exercises.md

 The computer makes things a little more difficult sometimes when you're asking it to do something that changes or adds capabilities, so simply typing `apt-get` wouldn't work. `sudo` tells the computer, I really do want to this (it stands for 'super-user do').
 Any 'sudo' command will make the computer ask for your password to confirm that you really do want to run that command.

-[Here is a guide to using the Nano text editor](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/) which you should check out now.
+[Visit this guide to using the Nano text editor](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/) which you should check out now.

 In Nano, with your file open, make a header (use `#` to indicate a header, remember) at the start of the file which has today's date in it, and add some text explaining what you're trying to do.
 Then, hit ctrl+x to edit Nano.
 Nano will ask you if you want to 'Save modified buffer?'.
 Hit `y`, then when it asks you for the file name, hit enter.